 Most walls are suitable for EWI and your Specialist Contractor will be able to advise accordingly after doing a site survey.

-- How Do I Choose Between The Different Types Of EWI Finish?
+- What Are The Different Types Of EWI Finish?

 EWI can transform the appearance of a property and there is an extensive range of different product, textured and coloured finishes to choose from.

-- Mineral renders can be finished with dry dash aggregate or the final surface can be scraped back to leave a textured finish.
+- Thick coat mineral renders can be finished with dry dash aggregate or the final surface can be scraped back to leave a textured finish.

 - Brick slips or brick effect render offers a more natural finish.